pylelab/PRIMOS/README.txt

 PRIMOS
-copyright 2003, Carlos Duarte and the Trustees of Columbia University current latest revision - 8/28/03
+copyright 2021, Chengxin Zhang and the Yale University copyright 2003, Carlos Duarte and the Trustees of Columbia University current latest revision - 07/23/2021

 This software is described in the paper:
 Duarte, Wadley & Pyle, Nucl.
 Acids Res., 31:4755-4761, 2003